 Umbria, the ‘green heart of Italy’, is a region with a proud history and age-old tradition for winemaking.
 Although it doesn’t enjoy the same recognition as neighbouring Tuscany, Umbria produces some of Italy’s most unique and exquisite wines, and can rival anywhere in the country for its cultivated rural beauty.
 After journeying through the region’s historic towns, hilly landscapes and endless sloping vineyards, we have compiled our picks of the best wineries in Umbria, and our thoughts on why you should include this fabulous place in your Italian wine adventure.

-Umbria wine: a brief overview of our trip
+Umbria wine: a brief overview

 Umbria is at Italy’s very centre, and is the country’s only region with no coastline or international border.
 Its land has been largely cultivated for agriculture, with much of its scenery defined by lush vineyards, olive groves and pristine farmland.